linode/docs/docs/platform/disk-images/clone-your-linode/index.md

 7. Select the plan for the clone.

     {{< note >}}
-You will not be able to choose a plan for your clone that is smaller than the plan of the cloned Linode.
+You will not be able to choose a plan for your clone that is smaller than the plan of the Linode you are cloning.
 For example, a 2GB Linode can not be cloned into a 1GB Nanode.
 {{</ note >}}

 8. Provide a label for your new Linode.